digiltd/oh-rtd-test/How-To-Contribute.md

-# How to contribute to the project

-# Introduction

 As for almost all open-source projects, contributions to the project are always welcome!
 If you interested in doing a contribution - be it a simple bug report or a big chunk of code for a new feature - this page will give you the details of how to achieve this.